theopak/TSA-2011/README.md

 * 01 APR - URL submitted for TSA NJ State Conference (http://tsa.theopak.com)
 * 16 APR - TSA State Conference Held (project places 2nd to HTHS)
 * 24 APR - `README.md` and `humans.txt` expanded (Markdown)
+* 06 MAY - Communication opened with HPRHS Sophomore Mackenzie A. Welcome to the project!
+* 11 MAY - Began full conversion to WordPress theme.
+Added/modified/removed files as appropriate for a WP theme.
+Moved current pages to /dev/pages/ and entered their data into a temporary WP install.
+Will export pages when the theme is ready for production install.